Chat with your Video Library

 Retrieval Milestone

-Implement the retrieval pipeline that will accept a query such as “explain how ResNets work” and return the most relevant video segments (clips) from the database.
+Implement the retrieval pipeline that will accept a query such as “Explain how ResNets work in the videos.” and return the most relevant video segments (clips) from the database.

 Deploying the App Milestone